Rainbow Family: Practices

 Regional Rainbow Gatherings are held throughout the year in the United States, as are annual and regional gatherings in dozens of other countries.
 These Gatherings are non-commercial, and all who wish to attend peacefully are welcome to participate.
 There are no leaders, and traditionally the Gatherings last for a week, with the primary focus being on gathering on public land on the Fourth of July in the U.S., when attendees pray, meditate, and/or observe silence in a group effort to focus on world peace.
 Most gatherings elsewhere in the world last a month from new moon to new moon, with the full moon being the peak celebration.
 Rainbow Gatherings emphasize a spiritual focus towards peace, love, and unity.

 Those who attend Rainbow Gatherings usually share an interest in intentional communities, ecology, spirituality, and entheogens.
 Attendees refer to one another as "brother", "sister", or the gender neutral term, "sibling".
 Attendance is open to all interested parties, and decisions are reached through group meetings leading to some form of group consensus.
 Adherents call the camp "Rainbowland" and refer to the world outside of gatherings as "Babylon".
 The exchange of money is frowned upon, and barter is stressed as an alternative.

 Goals

 The organization is a loose, international affiliation of individuals who have a stated goal of trying to achieve peace and love on Earth.
 Participants make the claim that they are the "largest non-organization of non-members in the world."
-In addition to referring to itself as a non-organization, the group's "non-members" also even playfully call the group a "disorganization."
+In addition to referring to itself as a non-organization, the group's "non-members" refer to the group as a "disorganization."

 There are no official leaders or structure, no official spokespersons, and no formalized membership.
 Strictly speaking, the only goals are set by each individual, as no individual can claim to represent all Rainbows in word or deed.
 Also contained within the philosophy are the ideals of creating an intentional community, embodying spirituality and conscious evolution, and practicing non-commercialism.